MathClubISIB/mathclubisib.github.io/content/past_activities/expository_talks/index.md

 - **Video:** The talk has been uploaded to our Youtube channel.
 You can find it [here](https://www.youtube.com/watch?v=VWTdBFcM8TI).
 - **Date and time:** Saturday, 12th August 2023, 11:00 am - 12:30 pm
 - **Place:** G-26 Classroom, Academic Building

+## EP2302: Michael Keane's proof of the SLLN

+- **Speaker:** Sanchayan Bhowal (B. Math, 2023)
+- **Abstract:** Weak law of large numbers is generally taught in undergraduate probability courses.
+However, the proof of strong law of large numbers is generally omitted.
+The original proof involved manipulation of moments.
+However, we will look at Keane's proof of the strong law.
+Time to get stronger!
+- **Date and time:** Sunday, 2nd April 2023, 11:00 am - 12:00 pm
+- **Place:** G-26 Classroom, Academic Building

+## EP2301: Introduction to Ising Model

+- **Speaker:**  Sarvesh Ravichandran Iyer (Ph.D)
+- **Abstract:** Introduction to the Ising model, and some discussions.
+This talk is primarily aimed to create the prerequisites for the Talk on Ising Model by Hugo Duminil-Copin ( part of the Higher Dimensional Probability Seminar at ICTS , 9th to 13th January).People attending the talk are especially encouraged to take part tomorrow for the prerequisites.
+- **Video:** The talk has been uploaded to our Youtube channel.
+You can find it [here](https://www.youtube.com/watch?v=9RJ9iMiPA68).
+- **Date and time:** Sunday, 8th January 2023, 10:30 am - 12:00 pm
+- **Place:** G-26 Classroom, Academic Building